oktadev/okta-blog/_source/_posts/2022-01-19-react-storybook.md

 github: https://github.com/oktadev/okta-react-storybook-example
 ---

-One of the tasks of UI designers and front-end developers is to create clean and consistent user interfaces.
-A cornerstone of software development is testing.
+UI designers and front-end developers are tasked with creating clean and consistent user interfaces.
+At the same time, testing is a cornerstone of software development.
 Each part of a software project is tested individually and isolated from the other elements in unit tests.
 This practice has been challenging to achieve in the context of user interfaces.

-Now Storybook provides a framework that lets you test UI components in isolation from the rest of the website.
+Now [Storybook](https://storybook.js.org/) provides an open-source framework that lets you test UI components in isolation from the rest of the website.
 Storybook presents you with a browser of all the components in your web application.
 You can test each component independently and in different configurations.
-The tool all runs as a separate application outside your main application, which means that you can test your components without worrying about application-specific dependencies or requirements.
+The tool runs as a separate application outside your main application, which means that you can test your components without worrying about application-specific dependencies or requirements.

-In this tutorial, I will be showing you how to use Storybook to create a simple react application.
-The application will be a simple unit conversion app, and I will use Storybook to showcase the individual components and the application page itself.
+In this tutorial, I will show you how to use Storybook to create a simple React application.
+The application will be a unit conversion app, and I will use Storybook to showcase the individual components and the application page itself.
 I will not assume any prior knowledge of React or Storybook.
-I will assume that you are familiar with JavaScript and Node and have an up-to-date version of the `npm` packet manager installed on your computer.
+I will assume that you are familiar with JavaScript and Node, and have an up-to-date version of the `npm` packet manager installed on your computer.

 **Prerequisites**: